spacetelescope/romancal/docs/roman/outlier_detection/arguments.rst

       * `'square'`: original classic drizzling kernel

-      * `'point'`: this kernel is a point so each input pixel can only contribute to the single pixel that is closest to the output position.
-It is equivalent to the limit as ``pixfrac->0``, and is very fast.

-      * `'gaussian'`: this kernel is a circular gaussian, measured in input pixels, with a FWHM value equal to the value of ``pixfrac``.

-      * `'turbo'`: this is similar to kernel="square", except that the box is always the same shape and size on the output grid, and is always aligned with the ``X`` and ``Y`` axes.
-This may result in a significant speed increase.

       * `'tophat'`: this kernel is a circular "top hat" shape of width `pixfrac`.
 It effects only output pixels within a radius of `pixfrac/2` from the output position.